avik-das/giferly/README.md

 Current Status
 --------------

-There are many bugs remaining in the application.
 Given that I created this application to understand the GIF 89a format and learn some Erlang, I feel that I've accomplished my goal.
 Thus, I *may* incrementally add a feature or fix a bug in the future, but please feel free to fork this project and update it.

 Some of the problems include:

-* Incomplete ability to decode GIF files.
-I've tested with multiple input images, but real-world images often contain data, such as additional extension blocks, that reveal bugs in the decoder.

-* Untested features: local color table support, whether an animated gif can even be parsed.
+* Inability to automatically play animations.
+This is by design, so far.
+The frames of an animation are navigable by using the '`n`' or `SPACE` key.

+* No support for advanced animation functionality: disposal methods, inter-frame delays, and looping.
+The latter two fall under the inability to automatically play animations.

 * No support for interlacing.

-Additionally:

 * Inability to decode GIF 87a files.
 This is by design.

-* Inability to display animations.
-Again, this is by design, so far.
-  Technically, the frames of an animation *should* be navigable by using the '`n`' or `SPACE` key, but this feature is untested.

 References
 ----------